Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 Paths starting with "/" are always considered absolute paths starting from the root of the web site.

+## Strategy for application settings

+The `API` and the `MVC` project templates include a strategy to read and validate application settings, from various sources, and supporting multiple system environments (like `dev`, `test`, `prod` environments).

+- [`Pydantic`](https://docs.pydantic.dev/latest/) is always used to describe and validate application settings.
+- Application settings can be read from various sources using either `Pydantic v1 BaseSettings` class, or `essentials-configuration`.
+- When using `essentials-configuration`, use the `APP_ENV` environment variable to control the application environment and to use environment specific settings from dedicated files using the pattern:
+  `settings.{{env_name}}.{{format}}`, like `settings.test.yaml`,
+  `settings.prod.toml`.

+For more information on application settings and the recommended way to apply configuration depending on the application environment, refer to [_Settings_](/blacksheep/settings/).

 ## Summary
 This tutorial covered some higher level topics of a BlackSheep application.
 The general concepts presented here apply to many kinds of web framework: